jpedraza/NMAP-OS-ENU/README.md

 This enables you to list operating systems if you have the right credentials.
 The project is currently under progress.
-It makes use of SysInternals Psexec, Nmap, and Python 3
+It makes use of Sys Internals Psexec, Nmap, and Python 3